PCA of probability measures: Sparse and Dense sampling regimes: Numerical experiments

-(i) \emph{Dense sampling regime} ($n \lesssim m$): the bound $n^{-1/2} + m^{-1/2}$ is dominated by the $n^{-1/2}$ term, so the intra-measure sampling error is negligible compared to the inter-measure variability.
-To illustrate this regime, we fix $m=1000$ and vary $n$ from $10$ to $1000$.
-The discretization parameters are $m_0 = 500$, $T=20$, and $p=20$.
-Figure \ref{fig:dense_regime} displays the results, confirming the expected $n^{-1/2}$ decay for both metrics across all three embeddings.
+(i) \emph{Dense sampling regime} : We fix $m=1000$ and vary $n$ from $10$ to $1000$.
+The global bound is dominated by the term in $n$, so the intra-measure sampling error is negligible compared to the inter-measure variability.

-(ii) \emph{Sparse sampling regime} ($m \lesssim n$): The bound $n^{-1/2} + m^{-1/2}$ is dominated by the $m^{-1/2}$ term, so the within-measure sampling error dominates.
-To illustrate this regime, we fix $n=500$ and vary $m$ from $10$ to $500$.
 The discretization parameters are $m_0 = 100$, $T=10$, and $p=10$.
-Figure \ref{fig:sparse_regime} displays the results, confirming the expected $m^{-1/2}$ decay for both metrics across all three embeddings.
+Figure \ref{fig:dense_regime} displays the results, and we observe slopes close to $-1/2$ for the covariance risk, and slopes close to $-1$ for the excess risk, which is consistent with our theory.

+(ii) \emph{Sparse sampling regime} : We fix $n=500$ and vary $m$ from $10$ to $500$.
+The global bound is governed by the $r_m(\Phi)$ term so the intra-measure sampling error dominates.
+The discretization parameters are $m_0 = 500$, $T=40$, and $p=40$.
+Figure \ref{fig:sparse_regime} displays the results.

+Additionally, we study the variation of both risks with regards to the ambient dimension $d$, while keeping $n$ and $m$ fixed, see Table \ref{table:risk_wrt_dimension_d}.
+The observations are consistent with Table \ref{table:rates_embeddings}.
+In particular, LOT exhibits a significant degradation as $d$ increases, while KME and SW remain essentially stable.

+We perfom an additional experiment to study the behaviour of the PCA excess risk as a function of the number of components $q$, while keeping $n$, $m$ and $d$ fixed, see Table \ref{tab:q_results}.